Strictification and gluing of Lagrangian distributions on derived schemes with shifted symplectic forms: Abstract

 \section{Abstract}

+A strictification result is proved for isotropic distributions on derived schemes equipped with negatively shifted homotopically closed $2$-forms.
 It is shown that any derived scheme over $\mathbb C$ equipped with a $-2$-shifted symplectic structure, and having a Hausdorff space of classical points, admits a globally defined Lagrangian distribution as a dg $\cinfty$-manifold.
-This is in preparation for Part II, where this result is used to construct Lagrangian distributions on stable loci of derived $\rm Quot$-stacks.
-The main tool for proving the theorem in the current paper is a strictification result for Lagrangian distribution.

 {\bf MSC codes:} 14A20, 14N35, 14J35, 14F05, 55N22, 53D30

 {\bf Keywords:} Shifted symplectic structures, Lagrangian distributions, Calabi--Yau manifolds, $Spin(7)$-instantons, moduli spaces of sheaves